 “And they departed from Rameses in the first month.”
 (This is the end of the first phrase.)

-The next phrase begins, “On the fifteenth day of the first month; (on the morrow after the Passover) the children of Israel went out with an high hand in the sight of all the Egyptians.
+The next phrase begins, “On the fifteenth day of the first month; (on the morrow after the Passover) the children of Israel went out with an high hand in the sight of all the Egyptians" (Num 33:3).

 They started their journey on the early morning 14th Abib and they crossed the Egyptian borders on the 15th Abib.